nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   Use case ends.

-### Non-Functional Requirements
+### Non-functional requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 clients without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. A user should be able to easily find a client.

-*{More to be added}*
+5. A user should be able to easily navigate the interface.
+6. The project should be open source.
+7. The product is offered as a free service.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others

 --------------------------------------------------------------------------------------------------------------------